 First Presbyterian Church is handicap accessible.
 Pews in our sanctuary were reconfigured some years ago to more easily integrate wheelchairs alongside the pews.
 Large-print Sunday programs are available and also audio amplification.

 Our latest building improvement is an elevator that permits access to all floors of our education building.
-Our parking lot is reserved for those with physical needs and any visitors.
+The elevator is accessible from the parking lot on State Street.
+This parking lot is reserved for those with physical needs and any visitors.
+There is also a ramp accessible from the sidewalk on Willett Street where the CDTA STAR bus stops.

 Children of all ages are welcome at both worship services, and participation in worship of children 5-6 years and older is strongly encouraged.
 You don’t have to worry if your kids make noise during church.
 We’re used to it.
 A staffed Nursery is also available between 8:30-12 noon for families who desire childcare for infants through 5 years old.